 It is strictly forbidden to add any threads to the detector base plate or to the detector housing.

 The detector should be mounted using the four internal M6x1 threads as shown in figure 5.3 (indicated with yellow circles).

-Figure 5.3: Drawing of the EIGER2 X 500K-RW Detector Base Plate (also printed separately in the user documentation folder)
+Figure 5.3: Drawing of the EIGER2 S 1M-RW detector base plate.